Zoekt

 The Zoekt indexer authenticates to GitLab with JSON web tokens (JWT) to retrieve indexing tasks and send completion callbacks.

 This method uses .gitlab_shell_secret for signing and verification.
 Tokens are sent in the Gitlab-Shell-Api-Request header.
-Endpoints include:
+The following endpoints are available:

 • GET /internal/search/zoekt/:uuid/heartbeat for task retrieval